-It’s a common myth that hearing loss only occurs in people of a certain age, that hearing loss is a result of presbycusis – age-related hearing loss.
+It’s a common myth that hearing loss only occurs in people of a certain age, that it cannot affect young members, or that hearing loss is only the result of presbycusis – age-related hearing loss.
 Although hearing loss is more frequent in older people and it often happens slowly over time, that is not always the case.

 Hearing loss is not a condition exclusive to mature members in your organization.
 One in ten people in the United States have hearing loss.
 Research from the Centers for Disease Control and Prevention shows around 40 million Americans ages 20 to 69 have hearing damage.
 By 2050 nearly 2.5 billion people are expected to have some degree of hearing loss.

 Younger members of your organization, ages 18-35, have different issues with hearing loss than someone older who may be suffering with another chronic disease.
 It may not appear that persons sitting at their desks may have hearing difficulties, but think again.

 Noise, not age, is the leading cause of preventable hearing loss.
 Hearing damage from everyday noise is growing among younger Americans.
 Hearing damage can come from everyday loud noises, like heavy traffic or screeching sirens from police cars or other emergency response organizations.
 Hearing damage can also come from noisy restaurants, rock concerts, sporting events, and dance clubs.
 Even listening to music using headphones at loud volumes can result in irreversible hearing loss.

 When loud noise destroys the inner-ear cells that enable us to hear, they don’t regenerate.
 What’s more, your younger members can also suffer from tinnitus, a ringing of the ears.

 Hearing loss in young adults can also be a result of rare conditions.